 God was going to send the Babylonians to conquer Judah.
 The Babylonians would capture hundreds of Judaens and take them as slaves to Babylon.

 But at some point God would allow the Babylonians themselves to be conquered and the Judaens would be released to go back home.

 This verse is addressed to people who were living in sin and refused to turn.
 In one sweep, Isaiah delivered terrible news but also a message of hope.
 It is the wonderful part of God’s promise that is recorded in Isaiah 43:19.

 Isaiah 43:19 meaning – I am doing a new thing meaning

 Leave it to God to give both bad news and good news all at once.
 God never leaves His beloved people without hope and comfort.
 Who doesn’t love a promise of something new?

 What does it mean when God says I am doing a new thing?

 God is always in the business of starting over.
-In this verse, he tells his people that after they were released from Babylonian captivity, he would do a “new thing”.
+In this verse, he tells his people that after their release from Babylonian captivity, He would do a “new thing”.